Download Our Summer Menu Collection

 Céreste Photo ©OTI Pays Apt Luberon

 The village is approached from the west by a long avenue of Plane trees.
-It houses an 11th-century abbey, was previously a Gallo-Roman settlement, has a Roman bridge, and more recently, the village played an essential role in the Resistance during WW2.
+It houses an 11th-century abbey, was previously a Gallo-Roman settlement, features a Roman bridge, and more recently, the village played a crucial role in the Resistance during World War II.
 You can find various commemorative plaques and monuments to brave Resistance members as you explore the town and the surrounding areas.

 Luberon Villages Céreste